KrushnaKumavat143/weatherwebappwithCOD4596/README.md

-﻿# weatherwebappwithCOD4596
+﻿# weatherforecastwebappwithCOD4596

-Weather Application Documentation
+Weather Forecast Application Documentation

 Introduction:
 The Weather Application is a web-based tool designed to provide users with current weather information for a specified city.
 It fetches data from the OpenWeatherMap API and dynamically displays it on the user interface.
 The application features a simple and intuitive interface for ease of use.